 On February 7, 2022, we entered into a business loan agreement with Citizens State Bank of New Castle pursuant to which we received a revolving line of credit of up to \$1,500,000 (the "Revolving Line of Credit").
-As of December 2, 2022, \$287,551 was outstanding under the Revolving Line of Credit.
+As of December 31, 2022, there was no balance outstanding under the Revolving Line of Credit.
+As of January 11, 2023, there was a \$600,551 balance outstanding under the Revolving Line of Credit.
 Pursuant to the terms of the Revolving Line of Credit, the outstanding balance shall not exceed 75% of our accounts receivable due from the State of Indiana as aged more than 90 days together with all other accounts receivable aged less than 90 days.
-The Revolving Line of Credit terminates on December 31, 2022, unless extended pursuant to the terms thereof.
-We intend on extending the Revolving Line of Credit beyond December 31, 2022.
+The Revolving Line of Credit was to terminate on December 31, 2022, unless extended pursuant to the terms thereof.
+On December 16, 2022, we extended the Revolving Line of Credit to January 31, 2023, while we go through the renewal process to request an extension until December 31, 2023.
 In the event of a default, all commitments and obligations pursuant to the Revolving Line of Credit will terminate immediately and, at Citizens State Bank of New Castle's request, all Indebtedness (as defined in the business loan agreement) shall become immediately due and payable.
-Advances on the Revolving Line of Credit are pursuant to a promissory note dated February 7, 2022, which matures on December 31, 2022, and accrues interest at a variable rate of 1.5% above the national prime interest rate as quoted in the Wall Street Journal, not to be less than 4.75% per annum or more than 21% per annum or the maximum rate allowed by law.
+Advances on the Revolving Line of Credit are pursuant to a promissory note dated February 7, 2022, which originally matured on December 31, 2022 and has since then been extended to January 31, 2023, and accrues interest at a variable rate of 1.5% above the national prime interest rate as quoted in the Wall Street Journal, not to be less than 4.75% per annum or more than 21% per annum or the maximum rate allowed by law.
 Interest shall increase by an 2.0% in the event of a default.
 Pursuant to the promissory note, we have been required to pay monthly payments of unpaid interest since March 7, 2022.
 We may prepay all or a portion of the amount due prior to the date upon which it is due without any penalty.
 In connection with the Revolving Line of Credit, we entered into a commercial security agreement with Citizens State Bank of New Castle dated February 7, 2022, pursuant to which we granted Citizens State Bank of New Castle a security interest in all of our assets to secure the Indebtedness.